tylermanning/tylermanning.github.io/content/home/experience.md

   date_end = "2016-09-01"
   description = """
   * Improved the app ecosystem for Lightspeed’s e-commerce & omnichannel platforms in North America.
-  * Negotiated revenue shares, referral agreements, and other kickbacks with partners.
+  * Negotiated revenue shares and referral agreements with partners.
   * Beta tested apps and troubleshooted API-related issues.
   """